Pop Music Groups Akb48 and Jkt48 Sing the Famous Song "Aitakatta" in Jakarta, Indonesia

 How many members participated in this concert and how many songs were played?

 There were 15 members from AKB48 that took part in this concert including Yui Yokoyama.
-Yokoyama would replace Minami Takahashi as the general manger of AKB48 and all of its other groups and she would start this new job when she turned 23 in December 2015!
-Takahashi graduated from AKB48 at the end of March 2016 after more than a decade with Japan’s top girl group.
+At the first writing of this article, story or whatever it is considered by readers, Yokoyama was set to replace Minami Takahashi as the general manger of AKB48 and all of its other groups and she would end up starting this new job when she turned 23 in December 2015.
+Takahashi was set to graduate from AKB48 at the end of March 2016 after more than a decade with Japan’s top girl group.
 She had previously said that she would graduate in December 2015.
 Takahashi also held a concert on May 6, 2013 at the venue called Pacifico Yokohama Kokoritsu Dai-Hall in front of 4,000 fans.
 In addition, there were 67 members of JKT48 that took part in this performance including the cute Haruka Nakagawa.
 AKB48 and JKT48 performed 35 songs including AKB48’s first song called “Sakura no Hanabiratachi.”
-It is described as an indies style song.
+It is described as an Indies style song.
 The first song that was performed at the concert was AKB48’s 38th single called Kibouteki Refrain.
 All of these members also sang when Sakiko Matsui played the piano.
 There was an audience of 3,500 people as they sang along to every song in Japanese.

 Haruka Nakagawa and Yui Yokoyama share their thoughts about the concert

 It is wonderful when you can get this kind of cultural contribution among two countries.
 It is worth putting this event into perspective.
 But first, let me also say that Yokoyama and Nakagawa took the time to comment on the performance using social media.
 Yokoyama said through Twitter that she loves JKT48 and described the performance as “fun.”
 Nakagawa remarked through Google+ that she wants to try her best so that JKT48 can hold a concert in Japan.
-It is also interesting that now former AKB48 member Aki Takajo, 24, had a concurrent position with JKT48 that was revoked.
+It is also interesting that now former AKB48 member Aki Takajo then 24, had a concurrent position with JKT48 that was revoked.